grafana/alloy/docs/sources/tutorials/get-started.md

 ## Configure {{< param "PRODUCT_NAME" >}}

-Alloy is configured through `config.alloy` file which contains a set of components.
-Components do basic things like identifying which logs we want to scrape, how we want to process them, and where we will send them.
+Once the local Grafana instance has been set up, the next step is to give detailed instructions to Alloy on which logs we want to scrape, how we want to process that data, and where we want the data sent.
+This is done through `config.alloy` file which contains components with instructions for Alloy to execute.
 Our configuration will connect components into a workflow.

+The examples run on a single host so that you can run them on your laptop or in a Virtual Machine.
+You are encouraged to try the examples using a `config.alloy` file and experiment with the examples yourself.

 For the following steps, create a file called `config.alloy` in your current working directory.
-{{< param "PRODUCT_NAME" >}} has a
-feature that allows us to "hot reload" a configuration from a file.
-In a later step, we will copy this file to where Alloy will pick it up, and be able to reload without restarting the system service.
+{{< param "PRODUCT_NAME" >}} has a feature that allows us to "hot reload" a configuration from a file.
+In a later step, we will copy this file to where {{< param "PRODUCT_NAME" >}} will pick it up, and be able to reload without restarting the system service.

 ### First Component: Log files